-- Hayes, Inc. (2011).
+- Hayes, Inc. Hayes Medical Technology Directory Report.
 Capsule Endoscopy for the Diagnosis of Small Bowel Crohn’s Disease.
-Philadelphia, PA: Hayes, Inc.; March, 2017.
+Lansdale, PA: Hayes, Inc.; March, 2017.
 Reviewed March, 2018.

-- National Institute for Health and Clinical Excellence (2004).
-Guideline: Wireless capsule endoscopy for investigation of the small bowel (IPG101).
-Manchester, England: National Institute for Health and Care Excellence (NICE).
+- National Institute for Clinical Excellence.
+(2004).
+Wireless capsule endoscopy for investigation of the small bowel.
+NICE guideline (IPG101).